Hearing from God

 We consider the Bible as the written Word of God and Jesus to be the visible expression of God’s Word.

-In the original language of the New Testament, Greek, there were two different words used to communicate God’s “Word.”
-The first is “logos” which is normally used to refer to the written Word of God or scripture.
+First is “logos” which is normally used to refer to the written Word of God or scripture.
 The second is “rhema” which is usually associated with a fresh Holy Spirit revealed in the moment.
-Sometimes God uses scripture (logos), nature, another person, or even His Spirit within us to communicate these “rhema” words that touch our minds and emotions in a fresh way.
+Consequently, sometimes God uses scripture (logos), nature, another person, or even His Spirit within us to communicate these “rhema” words.

 In fact, both Jesus and Paul encouraged us to believe that God speaks to us in the present to give and sustain life!

 Matthew 4:4 is the account of the temptations of Jesus in the wilderness.
-When he was tempted to turn stones into bread, Jesus answered:
+He was tempted to turn stones into bread, He answered:

 “It is written: ‘Man shall not live on bread alone, but on every (rhema) word that comes from the mouth of God.“

 And, Paul also communicates this truth to the Hebrew Christians, Hebrews 1:1-3:

 In the past spoke to our ancestors through the prophets many times and in various ways, but in these last days, he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.
 The Son is the radiance of God’s glory and the exact representation of his being, sustaining all things by his powerful (rhema) word.

 In fact, the primary way to hear from God is by spending time in God’s written (logos) word.
 Consequently, the Holy Spirit encourages our heart with a fresh life-giving (rhema) word specific for that day and season of our life.

 2 Timothy 3:16-17